haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 > Cleanup work

-So my goal was to get webkit2 rendering and I could proudly say I achieved the base work required 😀.
+So my goal was to get webkit2 rendering and I could proudly say I achieved the base work required.
 Which we could build on top off it...

 Hence by the end of GSOC we wanted to have clean code with all debugging statements removed,Indentations were fixed (4 spaces for webkit and tab for haiku), Fixed lot of randomness with the code as well as the MiniBrowser.